Albizia in Hawaiʻi

 Trees mature and are able to produce seeds by 4 years of age.
 The seeds are wind-dispersed, allowing them to spread quickly over large areas.
 For instance, in the Rainbow Falls area of Hilo, the albizia population grew from 10 acres to 35 acres in 15 years – a 253% increase.

-Albizia has a huge economic cost for taxpayers and citizens of Hawaii.
-Besides the costs of removing trees that are direct threats, HELCO, HDOT, and the County routinely must deal with the impacts of trees falling from private property onto roads and power lines.
-Tropical Storm Iselle left 30,000 people without power, some for weeks, due to downed power lines and power poles.
+Albizia also poses a huge economic cost for residents of Hawaii.
+In addition to the cost of removing trees that are direct threats, Hawaiian Electric, HDOT, and County DPW routinely deal with the impacts of trees falling from private property onto roads and power lines.
+Tropical Storm Iselle left 30,000 people without power, some for weeks, due to downed power lines and poles.
 Three smaller storms in the months following Iselle caused power outages for 5,000 or more customers for up to 4 days each.
-HELCO estimates that it spent $13M responding to damage from Iselle, and has spent additional millions of dollars in repairs of lines and poles after high wind events in the last few years.

-The Hawaii Island branch of the state DOT estimates that 90% of all received calls about fallen trees are for albizia.
+By 2017, the Hawaiʻi Island branch of the state DOT estimated that 90% of all calls about fallen trees were for albizia.
 HDOT reported that a single day of response to a small storm event in early 2015 cost over $12,000 in overtime, equipment, and materials.
-In addition to causing budget overruns and staff shortages in the short term, frequent overtime charges have long term balloon effect on state budgets, as overtime pay increases future retirement pay.
+In addition to causing budget overruns and staff shortages in the short term, frequent overtime charges have a long-term effect on state budgets.
 These costs directly impact consumers and taxpayers.

 Controlling and Managing Albizia